-The Contracts and Grants Division (C&G) serves the Health Agency, Department of Health Services (DHS), Board of Supervisors, and community through the development, implementation, and administration of contracts and grants in a responsive, efficient, accurate, fair, and ethical manner.
-C&G plays a fundamental role in DHS' operations, by being responsive to our internal and external clients and supporting the Department's mission to provide high-quality, patient-centered, and cost effective health care solutions through sound contracting efforts.
+The Contracts and Grants Division (C&G) serves the Health Agency, DHS, BOS and community through the development, implementation and administration of contracts and grants in a responsive, efficient, accurate, fair and ethical manner.
+C&G plays a fundamental role in DHS' operations, by being responsive to our internal and external clients and supporting the Department's mission to provide high-quality, patient-centered and cost effective health care solutions through sound contracting efforts.

-In FY 2016-17:
+In FY 2016-17.